In the parenting community, home educators are a breed of their own.

 Even within the homeschool community, we parents of neurodivergent/disabled children are in a seperate category.

 We get the looks.
 The questions.
 The comment: “I don’t know how you do it.”

 We often have to explain our choices–sometimes even defend them.

-We may absorb all of the reactions, add them to our child’s meltdowns, and find ourselves asking the question, “Are we crazy?”
+We may absorb all of the reactions, add them to our child’s meltdowns, and find ourselves asking the question, “Can we do this?”

-I’m here to tell you that we are not.
+I’m here to tell you that you can.

 While this was our choice, it doesn’t mean that we aren’t human.
 It doesn’t mean that we don’t have a right to complain.
 It doesn’t mean that our homes need to be perfect.
 It doesn’t mean that we can’t collapse at the end of the day.

 However, it also doesn’t mean that the alternative would have been easier.
-It doesn’t mean that the standard system of schooling would have been the right choice for our child.
+It doesn’t mean that conventional schooling would have been the right choice for our child.
 It doesn’t mean that we didn’t weigh our pros and cons.
 It only means we chose the less difficult path.

 Some things are not meant to be understood.

 Some things are simply meant to be.